Code52/pretzel/CONTRIBUTING.md

 ## Testing

-Don't forget to add some tests for your functionality in the tests suit.
+Tests are mandatory for new functionality, please add some in the tests suit.
 You can see the result either:
 - in Visual Studio or other IDE supporting xUnit2
 - by executing build.cmd